BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 - Works without requiring a modded video game or cracked program.
 - Includes a configuration file for advanced customization.
 - Includes a setting to scan for game server(s).
+- Includes a setting to fully save sessions into a log file.
+- Warns you about specific user IPs upon detection.
+- Protects you from specific user IPs upon detection.
+- Logs specific user IPs to a file upon detection.

 ## Officially Supported Video Games